 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, we will receive an affiliate commission.
 Thank you for supporting Twitchetts!

-Now they might seem painted in the picture, but they aren’t… we us a technique was adapted from a classic.
+Now they might seem painted in the picture, but they aren’t… we use a technique was adapted from a classic.
 Melted crayon rocks.
-Now if you aren’t familiar with this craft check it out here on Red Ted Art.
+If you aren’t familiar with this craft, check it out here on Red Ted Art.
 I made one of these rocks for my dad when I was little.
 He still proudly displays it!!
-Now back to the pots…. aren’t they cute!!

 - Crayons.
 You will need to peel them.